bastianth/solar/README.md

 These small solar installations are quite simple to install and easy to get approved by the local grid operator.
 To ensure a full approved operation only 2 things are necessary:

-- register the installation the responsible authority - Marktstammdatenregister
+- register the installation to the responsible authority - Marktstammdatenregister

   https://www.marktstammdatenregister.de/MaStR/